WiseGuru/Community-Digital-Garden-Docs/DeploymentGuides/How to host a Digital Garden on Cloudflare.md

 You could open the *Command Palette* and select *Publish all notes* or *Publish single note*
 ![](../assets/images/8eb84664c7fe20fcf11346002d282647.png)

+{: .note}
->**NOTE**: You can [configure hotkeys](https://help.obsidian.md/Customization/Custom+hotkeys) in Obsidian’s Settings to make publication easier.
+> You can [configure hotkeys](https://help.obsidian.md/Customization/Custom+hotkeys) in Obsidian’s Settings to make publication easier.
 The combination below is intuitive for me, and doesn’t have any overlapping uses.
 > ![](../assets/images/8b1e5f61947b75af19417b22975c1566.png)